Thursday, 27 March 2025

 I was thinking about extrapolating my life experiences and analysing them with a feminist lens, a material / structural lens.
 Becoming a mother was one of the most significant moments of my life and, my life is now only about that role as Kavita is suffering with lupus.

 Kavita may see me as a strict mother full of rules but she may take for granted how much I love her, display that affection, and teach her all I know.
-I could never take anything granted with my mother and, it remains the most problematic relationship of my life.
+I could never take anything granted with my mother.
 I've often wondered how feminists make peace with their patriarchal mothers.

 My father is in an interesting character.
 I've seen him as a progressive man who has ensured his daughters are educated and was not interested in marriage as a duty.
-However, my mother's toxic conflict that divided the family made me question his patriarchal nature.
+However, family conflicts made me question his patriarchal nature.

 My father would have made a great committed atheist but he's a believer despite his politics and love of the arts.